getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

     3f8cc9fa-84bc-4bfd-a5bd-b3e38986ed9c-n1: Pulling 127.0.0.1:5000/octopus/web:latest... : downloaded
     ```

-    The output of this command is telling you the image has been downloaded to the segments in your cluster.
+    The output of this command tells you that image has been downloaded to the segments in your cluster.

 ### Run a container from your image